ThaiTechTales/aws/real-time-data-processing-iot/README.md

 - **AWS Kinesis Data Streams:** A real-time data streaming service used for ingesting large volumes of sensor data.
 - **AWS Lambda:** Processes the streamed data by transforming and filtering it before storage.
 - **Amazon DynamoDB:** A NoSQL database for storing the processed IoT data for real-time querying.
-- **AWS QuickSight:** Provides visual analytics and dashboards for real-time insights into the IoT data.
 - **AWS Glue:** An ETL (Extract, Transform, Load) service that integrates with Amazon Redshift for deeper analytics.
 - **Amazon Redshift:** A fully managed data warehouse used for complex queries and large-scale analytics.
 - **IAM:** Identity and Access Management for defining roles and permissions.